About Dr. Mark Snyder

 Mark Snyder's fascination with computers began in high school with a Radio Shack TRS-80, where limited memory forced creative programming in BASIC.
 This early puzzle-solving joy led to a vocational data processing program and a bachelor's in computer science from the University of Central Missouri.

 His professional career started at Trans World Airlines, building airline reservation systems, followed by roles at American Airlines and early web innovations at Expedia (versions 1.0–3.0) during its Microsoft days.
-Highlights include contributing to the space combat game Allegiance (2000), architecting global trip insurance and cruise systems, and projects like Princess Cruises' MedallionClass navigation.
+Highlights include contributing to the space combat game Allegiance (2000), returning to Expedia where he architected the global trip insurance and cruise systems, and then later went on to projects like internal navigation systems work for Princess Cruise Lines.

-Outside work: Sailing, tinkering with boat tech, evolving home lab, IoT, and enjoying the ever-evolving field of software.
+Outside work: Sailing, tinkering, evolving home lab, IoT, and enjoying the ever-evolving field of software.